 Once the update process finishes, run the command below to install the epel-release (Extra Packages for Enterprise Linux) repository. epel-release is a CentOS and Red Hat Enterprise Linux repository configuration tool.
 It provides additional repositories that are not enabled by default.
 Most notably, EPEL (Extra Packages for Enterprise Linux), is an other repository containing high-quality add-on packages that complement the CentOS and RHEL operating systems.

 Finally, run the command below to install the required dependencies.
 Without these dependencies, your RUST compiler tools will not work correctly.

 - cmake: CMake is a cross-platform, open-source build system generator.
 It is a family of tools designed to build, test and package software.

 - gcc: GNU Compiler Collection (GCC) is a compiler system produced by the GNU Project supporting various programming languages.
-GCC is available for many platforms, including UNIX, Microsoft Windows and Mac OS X. It features a number of back-ends that can produce machine code from a single high-level language.
+GCC is available for many platforms, including UNIX, Microsoft Windows, and Mac OS X. It features several back-ends that can produce machine code from a single high-level language.